Sudip-Pandit/Hive-Deep-Drive/README.md

 # TBLPROPERTIES:

-     `The TBLPROPERTIES clause allows you to tag the table definition with your own metadata key/value pairs`.
+* `The TBLPROPERTIES clause allows you to tag the table definition with your own metadata key/value pairs`.
-     `Example: Ignoring 'n' number of lines of header or footer from file to be loaded`
+* `Example: Ignoring 'n' number of lines of header or footer from file to be loaded`

 # STORED AS:

-     It specifys the format of the data file.
+* `It specifys the format of the data file.`
-     The default text file is plain, other different types are ORC, PARQUET, RCFILE, AVRO, JSONFILE, SEQUENCEFILE
+* `The default text file is plain, other different types are ORC, PARQUET, RCFILE, AVRO, JSONFILE, SEQUENCEFILE.`
 #
 # How to download the data from AWS S3?